-15 Items You Should Always Stock in Your Pantry
+15 Household Staples You Should Always Stock in Your Pantry

 Begone, dinnertime disasters!
-Having this collection of pantry staples at the ready will ensure that a delicious meal makes it on the table—no matter what.
+Having this collection of household staples at the ready will ensure that a delicious meal makes it on the table—no matter what.

 With their fragile skins and watery seeds, tomatoes are a pain to cut.
-Reduce the prep time on any recipe that includes this juicy red produce (like delicious Italian Pot Roast) by stocking up on convenient canned diced tomatoes.
+Reduce the prep time on any recipe that includes this juicy red produce, like this delicious Italian pot roast, by stocking up on convenient canned diced tomatoes.

 Frozen mixed veggies come in many assortments: classic, stir-fry, Italian-style, southwest—you name it.
-Any of these tasty variations is handy when you’re looking to make your quick dish a little healthier.
-(These recipes make frozen vegetables taste almost fresh!)
+Any one of them is handy when you’re looking to make your quick dish a little healthier.
+These frozen veggie recipes make them taste almost fresh!

-Any dish becomes heartier with the addition rice—whether it’s white, brown or wild.
+Any dish becomes heartier with the addition of rice—whether it’s white, brown or wild.
 And rice is just about the easiest side ever.
 Simply shake on a mix of your favorite seasonings, and you’ll be scraping your plate.
-(Here’s how to make perfect rice.)
+Added bonus: it’s also one of the easiest ingredients to help recession-proof your pantry.
+Here’s how to make perfect rice.

-Penne, spaghetti, bowtie, rotini—the options are limitless (find all the shapes here).
+Penne, spaghetti, bowtie, rotini—there’s no limit to the pasta shapes you can try!
 Stockpile whichever type you prefer for an easy entree or side.
-(Psst!
-We recommend keeping some Asian varieties, like ramen and egg noodles, too.)
+We recommend keeping some Asian varieties, like ramen and egg noodles, too.

-Consider keeping cans of these golden kernels in your cupboard or a bag of the veggie in your freezer.
+Consider keeping cans of these golden kernels in your cupboard or a bag of these veggies in your freezer.
 Both options are a fantastic year-round substitute for everyone’s favorite summertime treat.
-(These skillet nachos are a go-to!)
+Then toss them in one of these healthy corn recipes.

-Pasta sauce is an obvious necessity for quick-prep pasta dinners, but it’s also a valuable ingredient to have on hand for dishes like meat loaves, sandwiches and even soups.
+Pasta sauce is an obvious necessity for quick-prep pasta dinners, but it’s also a valuable ingredient to have on hand for meat loaf, sandwiches and even soups.
 We especially love it in this chunky turkey chili recipe.

-Although eggs need to be stored in the fridge (fun fact: Europeans keep their eggs on the counter), they’re worth the space.
+Although eggs need to be stored in the fridge (unless you’re European and keep your eggs on the counter), they’re worth the space.
 Eggs can be used as binders in items like meatballs, as a thickener in sauces and custards, or simply as a dish on their own.

-Thanks to its high smoke point, smoothness and mild flavor, canola oil is the most versatile variety of oil and therefore, the best to keep close by.
-Plus, it’s better for you than the others because it has a low amount of saturated fat!
-(Read up on the other kinds of oils here.)
+Thanks to its high smoke point, smoothness and mild flavor, canola oil is the most versatile variety of oil and therefore a good option to keep close by.

-Not only is cider vinegar useful for adding tang to sandwiches, salads and even some desserts, but it is also great for household cleaning and beauty care (learn about some of cider vinegar’s unexpected benefits here).
+Not only is cider vinegar useful for adding tang to sandwiches, salads and even some desserts, but it is also great for household cleaning and beauty care, along with other unexpected benefits.
 You can’t beat that!